 Enhance your AOD Core Skills

 Advanced Skills enhances AOD skills to meet the specific needs of patients in your community.
-It is a flexible learning program and takes up to 20 hours to complete.
+It is a flexible learning program and takes 20 hours to complete.
 You receive $2,500 upon completion of training.

 Each pathway is a stand-alone program.
 You are not required to complete one pathway in order to access another and you can access all three levels of training.